hmalphettes/slf4j/README.txt

 ===================
 - keep slf4j-api as is except for:
    - remove the import of org.slf4j.impl (aka remove the cyclic dependency) maybe make it optional if felix is happy with optional.
+   - add the entry: Bundle-ActivationPolicy: lazy
 - keep the current implementations of slf4j identical. this is will work for all slf4j-impl packaged as bundles
 - slf4j-api-osgi: new fragment hosted by slf4j-api provides a pluggable implementation of org.slf4j.impl
 it listens to bundles being started and stopped. when such a bundle provides an implementation of org.slf4j.impl it loads it and makes it the actual currently in used implementation.
+Currently it does not proxy the Logger: so if the bundle that provides the implementation is de-activated, the classes active that have their own reference to a Logger will keep using it.
+New classes that go through the LoggerFactory will get a newly plugged implementation of the Logger.

+We could choose to provide a complete proxying of the Logger.

 An alternative packaging would consists of generating an slf4j-api-with-osgi-impl.
 It would make one less jar in the osgi apps but it would prevent implementations that